facebook••facebook••youtube••contact••index••home

 listening Brazilian Lullaby | Cordoba and Romero Creations ukuleles, Neumann TLM 102 mic, Topping E2x2 OTG and Logic Pro.

 The above tracks were mixed using Beyerdynamic DT 770 Pro X headphones and KRK Rokit 5 Gen 5 monitors plugged into the E2x2 OTG.
 The Topping DAC renders audio clearly and accurately—almost too much detail!
-I check the final mix with Sennheiser HD650 and Apple AirPods to make sure they translate to other sound systems.

-Topping E2x2 OTG | The buttons—MON, 48C, STR, etc.—are white switched off but change color when engaged. | Image courtesy Topping
+Topping E2x2 OTG | The buttons—MON, 48C, STR, etc.—appear white when switched off but change color when engaged. | Image courtesy Topping

 forum icon Spoken Word

-For classical guitar and ukulele, I prefer the sensitivity and response of condenser mics.
+For classical guitar and ukulele, I prefer the sensitivity and fast response of condenser mics.
 For spoken word, I reach for the more forgiving response of dynamic mics—mics that don't require phantom power.
 The gotcha of dynamic mics is that they require more preamp gain than condensers.
 Can the E2x2 OTG deliver enough gain for this soft-spoken music professor?

 listening Rode PodMic USB and Streamer X